VinodPrabhashvara/VinodPrabhashvara/README.md

 ## 👨‍💻 About Me

-I am **Vinod Prabhashvara**, an **Ethical Hacker, Security Pentester, Hardware & IoT Penetration Tester, Embedded Security Researcher, and PLC Developer**.
+I am **Vinod Prabhashvara**, an **Ethical Hacker, Security Pentester, Hardware and IoT Penetration Tester, Embedded Security Researcher, and PLC Developer**.

 My work focuses on identifying and understanding security weaknesses in **web applications, networks, embedded systems, IoT devices, firmware, hardware interfaces, and automation systems**.
-I am interested in how systems work internally, how they fail, and how they can be secured through responsible research and practical testing.

-I work with offensive security tools, embedded platforms, scripting, automation, firmware analysis, and real-world penetration testing workflows.
+I am interested in how systems work internally, how they fail, and how they can be improved through responsible security research, testing, automation, and secure development.

 ---